Colin Farrell: Early life

-Colin James Farrell was born in the Castleknock suburb of Dublin on 31 May 1976, to Rita (née Monaghan) and Eamon Farrell.
+Colin James Farrell was born in Castleknock, a western suburb of Dublin on 31 May 1976, to Rita (née Monaghan) and Eamon Farrell.
 His father played football for Shamrock Rovers FC and ran a health food shop.
-His uncle, Tommy Farrell, also played for Shamrock Rovers.
-He has an older brother named Eamon Jr. and two sisters named Claudine (who now works as his personal assistant) and Catherine.
-He was educated at St. Brigid's National School, followed by the exclusive all-boys private school Castleknock College, and then Gormanston College in County Meath.
-He unsuccessfully auditioned for the boy band Boyzone around this time.
-He was inspired to try acting when Henry Thomas' performance in E.T. the Extra-Terrestrial (1982) moved him to tears.
+Farrell played for Castleknock Celtic FC, and the team was managed by his father.
+Farrell's uncle, Tommy Farrell, also played for Shamrock Rovers.
+Farrell has an older brother named Eamon, and two sisters, Catherine and Claudine (the latter now works as his personal assistant).
+Farrell grew up Catholic and went to St Brigid's National School, Castleknock, followed by the exclusive all-boys private school Castleknock College, and then Gormanston College in Gormanston Castle in County Meath.
+He unsuccessfully auditioned for the boy band Boyzone around that time.

+Farrell was inspired to try acting when Henry Thomas's performance in E.T. the Extra-Terrestrial (1982) moved him to tears.
 With his brother's encouragement, he attended the Gaiety School of Acting, but dropped out when he was cast as Danny Byrne in the BBC drama Ballykissangel.
-While travelling in Sydney at the age of 18, Farrell became a suspect in an attempted murder case.
-The police sketch looked remarkably like him and he had even described blacking out during the night in question; his only alibi was a journal kept by his friend, which explained that the two had been taking MDMA on the other side of town that night.
+While traveling in Sydney at the age of 18, Farrell became a suspect in an attempted murder case.
+The police sketch looked remarkably like him and he had even described blacking out during the night in question; his only alibi was that a friend journaled that the two had been taking MDMA on the other side of town that night.

 Career

-Early career
+1998–2003: Early career and breakthrough

 Farrell had roles in television shows and films, including Ballykissangel and Falling for a Dancer in 1998 and 1999.
-He made his feature film debut in English actor Tim Roth's directorial debut The War Zone, a drama about an incident of child abuse, starring Ray Winstone and Tilda Swinton as parents of a girl Farrell's character (Nick) dates.
-Farrell also appeared in Ordinary Decent Criminal with Kevin Spacey and Linda Fiorentino, a film loosely based on the life of Martin Cahill.
-In 2000, Farrell was cast in the lead role of Private Roland Bozz in Tigerland, an under-released film directed by American Joel Schumacher.
-He reportedly got the part on the basis of his charm.
+He made his feature film debut in English actor Tim Roth's directorial debut, The War Zone, a drama about child sexual abuse, starring Ray Winstone and Tilda Swinton as parents of a girl Farrell's character (Nick) dates.
+Farrell appeared in Ordinary Decent Criminal with Kevin Spacey and Linda Fiorentino, a film loosely based on the life of Martin Cahill.
+In 2000, Farrell was cast in the lead role of Private Roland Bozz in Tigerland, directed by Joel Schumacher.
+Farrell reportedly got the part on the basis of his charm.
 Emanuel Levy of Variety said that Farrell "shines as the subversive yet basically decent lad whose cynicism may be the only sane reaction to a situation".
-Michael Holden of The Guardian wrote that Farrell was "too much the hero" to fit the classic rebel archetype properly, but he did not mind.
+Michael Holden of The Guardian wrote that Farrell was "too much the hero" to fit the classic rebel archetype properly, but he still delivered a good performance.
 Tigerland earned $139,500.